 Student immunization/titer/vaccination records are located, maintained, and reviewed in Exxat.
 Records are reviewed by trained professionals via Exxat Approve and/or a PNWU immunization nurse.
 Students and DCE have access to submitted records within Exxat.
-Students should be aware that immunization records are required for FTCEs/ICEs and should be prepared to present these records when requested.
+Students should be aware that immunization records required by PNWU are also often required for FTCEs/ICEs and should be prepared to present these records when requested by sites.
 To make the records available to clinical education sites, students should load their immunization records to Exxat, per the instructions in Exxat, and include any applicable completion and/or expiration dates.
 A delay in immunizations/access to complete and verifiable records may delay the start of a FTCE/ICE.